jazzband/pip-tools/README.md

 ===========

 This command line tool helps to keep your `pip`-based packages fresh, even when you've pinned them.
-You _do_ pin them, right?
+You _do_ pin them, right?  {TODO: Link to blog post}

 It's useful to run this on a regular basis, to keep your dependencies fresh, but explicitly pinned, too.